Los Tres Picachos State Forest: Ecology

 The forest is divided into three forest zones: the subtropical broadleaf forest, the montane or cloud forest and the tropical humid or rain forest.
 The ecological biomes found in the forest are the dwarf forest (above 1,090 meters over sea level), the Sierra palm tree forest (between 850 and 1,090 meters above sea level), the tabonuco tree forest (between 700 and 850 meters), and the secondary forest found in former coffee plantation areas which have now been reclaimed by nature.

 Flora

-Some of the plant species found in the forest are the western cherry laurel or almendron (Prunus occidentalis), the tabloncillo tree (Sideroxylon portoricense), the moca tree (Andira inermis), the granadillo tree (Buchenavia capitata), the Puerto Rican mangolia (Magnolia portoricensis), the nutget or nemoca tree (Ocotea moschata), the candlewood or tabonuco tree (Dacryodes excelsa), the Sierra palm tree (Prestoea montana), and the invasive African tulip tree (Spathodea campanulata) which is found mostly in the secondary or second-growth forest area.
+Some of the plant species found in the forest are the western cherry laurel or almendron (Prunus occidentalis), the tabloncillo tree (Sideroxylon portoricense), the moca tree (Andira inermis), the granadillo tree (Buchenavia capitata), the Puerto Rican magnolia (Magnolia portoricensis), the nutget or nemoca tree (Ocotea moschata), the candlewood or tabonuco tree (Dacryodes excelsa), the Sierra palm tree (Prestoea montana), and the invasive African tulip tree (Spathodea campanulata) which is found mostly in the secondary or second-growth forest area.
 The forest is also home to epiphytic plants such as bromeliads and orchids.